Malawi’s crazy mobile phone rates

 Why the silence on a story of pressing concern to ordinary Malawians?: Corporations in Malawi have more media influence than the government.

-BBC recently reported that the average Malawian spends more than MK5400 (US$12) a month.
+The BBC recently reported that the average Malawian spends more than MK5400 (US$12) a month.on mobile phone services.
 That’s more than half the average monthly income in Malawi.
 Proportionate to earnings, Malawi has the most expensive mobile phone rates in the world.

-There is no shortage of complaints within Malawi about expensive phone tariffs but this report (based on findings by the International Telecommunications Union) shows the extent of the problem.
+There is no shortage of complaints within Malawi about expensive phone tariffs but the report cited by the BBC (based on findings by the International Telecommunications Union) shows the extent of the problem.
 For a week, following the report, I monitored local newspapers reports and the mobile phone rates received no coverage at all.
 Not even by the growing number of columnists and opinion writers.

 Why the silence on a story that is obviously of pressing concern to ordinary Malawians, and which made a splash internationally?

-Only Nyasa Times, Malawi’s populist news website, republished a copy and paste version of BBC’s piece.
+Only Nyasa Times, Malawi’s populist news website, republished a copy-and-paste version of the BBC’s piece.
 Newspapers are the main agenda setters within local media in Malawi, and they didn’t cover the story at all.

 There are two major mobile phone companies in the country, Airtel Malawi and TNM.
 These are also the main providers of mobile internet.
 Those familiar with the political economy of the local media will understand the media blackout on the mobile rates story.
 Like the rest of the world, Malawi’s newspaper industry depends on advertising revenue and mobile phone companies have become indispensable source of that revenue.
 The media industry cannot afford to get on the wrong side of these mobile phone corporations.